 Warm Weather Black Tie

-Though Bond hasn’t worn a white dinner jacket since Roger Moore played the role in A View to a Kill, it’s still a classic style for warm-year-round locales.
+Though Bond hasn’t worn an ivory dinner jacket since Roger Moore played the role in A View to a Kill, it’s still a classic style for warm-year-round locales.
 It’s what you’ll want to wear for black tie occasions in places like The Bahamas, Latin America, Southeast Asia and India.
-Bond’s white dinner jackets aren’t always white, but they are ivory when made of wool.
-Bond, however, does wear pure white dinner jackets made of silk or linen.
-Bond’s white and ivory dinner jackets follow the same styles as the black and midnight blue dinner jackets, except they have self lapels rather than silk-faced lapels.
+Bond’s warm-weather dinner jackets are never usually pure white, but they are ivory.
+Bond’s dinner jacket that comes closest to white is the silk dinner jacket in The Man with the Golden Gun.
+Bond’s ivory dinner jackets follow the same styles as the black and midnight blue dinner jackets, except they have self lapels rather than silk-faced lapels.
 The buttons are also different; they are always white mother-of-pearl except for the beige horn buttons in A View to a Kill.
-Bond’s white and ivory dinner jackets are worn with black dinner suit trousers as described above, as well as the same shirts and bow ties.
+Bond’s ivory dinner jackets are worn with black dinner suit trousers as described above, as well as the same shirts and bow ties.